angelotrabuco2013/scratch-www/README.md

 + Some aspects of the editor, player &amp; website have the 3.0 ones for some reason.
 + The April Fool&apos;s languages <q>MEOW</q> and <q>Edible Scratch</q> are no longer available due to the translation system being unable to recognize joke languages.
 + The remix tree icon will not display correctly in the project page.
-+ The sprites &amp; scripts count does not resemble the ones seen in Scratch 2.0 project page.
++ The sprites &amp; scripts count does not resemble the ones seen in the Scratch 2.0 project page.

 ## Scratch Addons settings (required):
 + Automatically add extensions <br/>